mahsaashouri/model-based-time-series-clustering-tool/README.md

 Our example dataset is monthly ```PM2.5-Taiwan.csv```, which shows the daily Taiwan PM2.5 index in different regions and counties from Jan 2006 to Nov 2019.
 Domain-relevant attributes applied to this dataset include TEPA zones (Taiwan air quality zones) (10 categories), station type (6 categories), metro (2 categories), population (numeric), and  administrative level (3 categories).

-For the purpose of comparing two sets of parameter settings, our tool creates two sets of results, presented in two tabs.
+For the purpose of comparing two sets of parameter settings, our tool creates two sets of results presented in two tabs.
-The app screenshot using MOB depth = 3 and 2, Prune option = 'AIC' with all the above domain-relevant attributes as splitting variables:
+The app screenshot using MOB depth = 3, Prune option = 'AIC' with all the above domain-relevant attributes as splitting variables:

 ![alt text](<https://github.com/mahsaashouri/model-based-time-series-clustering-tool/blob/main/screenshot.png>)